Laudal

-Laudal is a village in Lindesnes municipality in Agder county, Norway.
+Laudal is a village in Lindesnes Municipality in Agder county, Norway.
 The village is located on the western shore of the Mandalselva river, about 15 km south of the village of Bjelland and about 9 km north of the village of Øyslebø.
 The village of Laudal has 191 residents (2001).
-Laudal was the administrative centre of the old municipality of Laudal which existed from 1899 until its dissolution in 1964.
 Laudal Church is located in the small village.

+History

+Laudal was the administrative centre of the old Laudal Municipality which existed from 1899 until its dissolution in 1964.

 Name

 The municipality (originally the parish) is named after the old Laudal farm (Old Norse: Laugardalr), since that is the location of the church.
 The first element of the name of the farm comes from the old name for the river, Laug, (now the Lågåna river) and the last element (Old Norse: dalr) means "valley".
 Therefore, the name means "Laug river valley".